You are listening to the Sean Hannity Radio Show Podcast.

 Exactly.

-And I would add, Sean, that what what Trump has done in less than 100 days is trying to reverse what Obama has done in eight years.
+And I would add, Sean, that what Trump has done in less than 100 days is trying to reverse what Obama has done in eight years.

-In eight years there was a rise of ISIS.
+In eight years, there was a rise of ISIS.

-Russia has come in an unprecedented way, and now he's kind of uh resetting the calibration of the of uh of the Middle East.
+And now he's kind of resetting the calibration of the Middle East.

-Well, think about that though.
+Well, think about that, though.

-I mean, he's doing it here with Israel, the Saudis, the Egyptians, Jordanians, to prevent Iranian hegemony.
+I mean, he's doing it here with Israel, the Saudis, the Egyptians, Jordanians to prevent Iranian hegemony.

-And obviously, I think there's gonna be at some point a push, there has to be militarily to stop the Iranians from getting nuclear weapons.
+There has to be militarily to stop the Iranians from getting nuclear weapons.

 And similarly, he got along famously with the president of China.